symfony/symfony-docs/cache.rst

 Each custom pool becomes a service where the service id is the name of the pool (e.g. ``custom_thing.cache``).
-An autowiring alias is also created for each pool using the camel case version of its name - e.g. ``custom_thing.cache`` can be injected automatically by naming the argument ``$forecastCache`` and type-hinting it with either :class:`Symfony\\Contracts\\Cache\\CacheInterface` or ``Psr\\Cache\\CacheItemPoolInterface``::
+An autowiring alias is also created for each pool using the camel case version of its name - e.g. ``custom_thing.cache`` can be injected automatically by naming the argument ``$customThingCache`` and type-hinting it with either :class:`Symfony\\Contracts\\Cache\\CacheInterface` or ``Psr\\Cache\\CacheItemPoolInterface``::